The Three Supplements Dr Brad Takes

 https://costplusdrugs.com/medications/finasteride-1mg-tablet/

-Rosuvastatin is a cholesterol-lowering medication.
-Despite a great diet and regular exercise, my LDL-c levels were 73 mg/dL and ideally I'm targeting a level < 60 mg/dL.
+Rosuvastatin and Ezetimibe are a cholesterol-lowering medications.
+Despite a great diet and regular exercise, Dr Brad's LDL-c levels were 73 mg/dL and ideally he's targeting a level < 60 mg/dL.

 Rosuvastatin is hydrophilic meaning that it doesn't get into places it shouldn't, namely muscle and fat.